-1. Miscellaneous expenses incidental to official County travel shall be held to the minimum amount required for essential and efficient conduct of County business.
-The department head or his/her authorized representative approving the travel voucher will be held responsible for their certification for all items of expense as being necessary and correct and cannot be in direct conflict with the travel policy.
-The following miscellaneous items are reimbursable with appropriate receipts:
+- E. Miscellaneous Expenses - 1.
+Miscellaneous expenses incidental to official County travel shall be held to the minimum amount required for essential and efficient conduct of County business.
+The following miscellaneous items are reimbursable with appropriate receipts: - a.

-- a.
 Registration Fees: Enrollment or registration fees for conventions and meetings, associations or organizations are allowable for individuals attending as official representatives of the County.
 Receipts must be attached to the voucher.
 Registration literature must be attached indicating if meals are included in the fee.
 If meals are included in the registration fee, corresponding meals are not reimbursable. - b.
 Parking Fees: Reimbursement for parking fees is allowable, with receipts. - c.
 Taxi Cab: Necessary taxi cab fares will be allowed with receipts.
 If receipts are not available, a full explanation is required. - d.
 Car Rental: Allowable only if: (a) approved in advance of travel by the Administrator or the Administrator's designee, (b) it is more advantageous for County business and (c) more economical than some other mode of transportation.
 Explanation and receipt are required. - e.
-Fax: Charges are allowable when necessary for official business.
-A full explanation is required to include date, place person faxed and the nature of the business. - f.
-Personal Expenses: The County will not reimburse for the following: fees and tips for valets1, flight insurance, housekeeping/maid service, alcoholic beverages, cleaning and pressing clothing, renting movies, snacks and similar personal expenses. - g.
-Personal Phone Calls: An employee is allowed one phone call home (duration not to exceed 5 minutes) for each day away. - h.
+Fax and Internet: Charges are allowable when necessary for official business.
+An explanation and receipt is required including the nature of the business necessitating the expense. - f.
+Personal Expenses: The County will not reimburse for the following: fees and tips for valets1, flight insurance, housekeeping/maid service, alcoholic beverages, cleaning and pressing clothing, renting movies, snacks, and similar personal expenses. - g.
+Personal Phone Calls: An employee is allowed one reimbursed phone call home (duration not to exceed 5 minutes) for each day away. - h.
 Health Club Costs: Reimbursement for reasonable costs not to exceed \$10.00 per day for use of health club facilities during travel greater than one day.
-Receipts are required for reimbursement. - i.
-Baggage Handling: Charges for handling and checking baggage at hotels, depots, and terminals are allowable, when such charges are incurred as a necessary expense of the trip and not for the convenience of the traveler.
-The allowable rate shall not exceed \$2.00 at each point of handling. - j.
-Toll Bridge, Toll Road, and Ferry Boat Expenses: Toll bridge, toll road and ferry boat expenses are allowed with receipts.
+Receipts are required for reimbursement. - Baggage Handling: Charges for handling and checking baggage at hotels, i. depots, and terminals are allowable, when such charges are incurred as a necessary expense of the trip and not for the convenience of the traveler.
+The allowable rate shall not exceed \$2.00 at each point of handling, except for airline baggage fees which are allowable for up to one piece of checked baggage.